-3. Pick a WordPress Theme
+3. Find and Install a WordPress Theme

 A WordPress theme is a template that alters how your blog looks and functions.
 There are many free themes to choose from, or you can pay for a premium theme.
 Paid themes are found on websites like Theme Forest or Etsy.
 If you see a theme that you really like from another blog, a handy tool to determine which WordPress theme they’re using is What WordPress Theme Is That.
 This free tool can also tell you which plugins the website uses.